tonyfroc/mr-roboger/README.md

 Test: "If a number input by the user contains multiple instances of the number `2`, all digits are replaced with "Boop".
 Code: beepBoop(12);
 Expected Output: [0, 'Beep', 'Boop', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep', 'Beep', 'Boop']

+Test: "If a number input by the user contains multiple instances of the number `3`, all digits are replaced with "Won't you be my neighbor?".
+Code: beepBoop(13);
+Expected Output: [0, 'Beep', 'Boop', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep', 'Beep', 'Boop', 'Won't you be my neighbor?']

 ## Setup/Installation Requirements